 Activities in the same sector of other donor agencies, the recipient government and NGOs and others:

-(Please pay particular attention to the following items:
+Please pay particular attention to the following items:

 −Whether you have requested the same project to other donors or not.

 −Whether any other donor has already started a similar project in the target area or not.